The Water First Internship Program

 The Water First Internship Program supports young Indigenous interns to become certified water treatment plant operators.
 This approach ensures sustainable access to safe drinking water in Indigenous communities for the long term.

 In 15 months, interns receive over 2,000 hours of training and experience in the classroom, at local water treatment facilities, and out on the land.
 The program is a paid internship that provides hands-on skills training and supports interns to obtain three provincially recognized certifications.
 The Internship also looks beyond technical skills, providing interns with support in areas such as resume writing, employment coaching and networking opportunities.
-Wrap-around supports are provided, like access to childcare services, to ensure the program works for a diverse set of participants.
+Wrap-around supports are provided, like transportation and access to childcare services, to ensure the program works for a diverse set of participants.

 More than just a water science training program